pip-services/pip-services-docs/content/en/node/commons/refer/_index.md

 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-commons-nodex"
 description: >

-    The Refer package provides a set of classes and interfaces that allows you to create, manage and resolve component dependencies that can be passed to other components to establish dependencies between them.
+    The Refer package provides a set of classes and interfaces that allows you to create, manage and resolve component dependencies that can be passed to other components to establish relationships between them.

 ---
 ---